xxyzzzq/quex/trunk/doc/source-old/usage/modes/inheritance.rst

 Figure :ref:`(this) <fig-mode-inheritance>` shows an example where a mode ``B`` is derived from  mode ``A``.
 The mode ``B*`` represents the internal result of the result of inheritance: patterns of the base mode *overrule* patterns of the derived mode, incidence handlers of the base mode *precede* incidence handlers of the derived mode.

 .. _fig-mode-inheritance:

 .. image:: ../../figures/mode-inheritance.*
    :align: center
    :alt:   Mode inheritance.

+.. _sec-multiple-inheritance:

+-- cut --<<<<<c

 .. toctree::